josefs/meta-paper/paper.md

 language pays off by making the problem of optimization feasible.

-GHC also has another mechanism for enabling the library writer to implement new optimiations: rewrite rules [@jones2001playing].
+GHC also has another mechanism for enabling the library writer to implement new optimizations: rewrite rules [@jones2001playing].
 Although a very useful tool for writing high performance Haskell it has limited expressivity.
 It is not clear that it is even possible to use rewrite rules to implement common subexpression